WORLD OIL PRICES (December 25-29, 2023, trading days)

 - In 2023, geopolitical conflicts such as Russia-Ukraine, Israel-Hamas and most recently the Red Sea incidents have provided temporary spikes in oil prices.
 However, these did not fuel a long-term bullish trend in the oil markets.
 Tensions involving oil producing countries always spur a bullish market.
 But the year ended with oil prices back into their trading range of $75 to $80 since there were no supply disruptions.
 The weakness of demand in Europe and China is currently offset by OPEC+ production cuts.

 - Looking forward, OPEC and IEA have forecast that demand growth will increase in 2014.
 While on supply, analysts have said that OPEC+ production policy is the key uncertainly.
 If OPEC+ policy remains intact, oil prices would not be able to gain strong downside momentum unless developed economies fall into a recession.
 At this point, Saudi Arabia and Russia are longing to cut production to support oil prices.
 Thus, they are of the opinion that oil is ready to rebound from recent lows as demand keeps growing while OPEC+ restricts production.

-FOREX: Week-on-week value of Philippine Peso depreciated against the US dollar by P0.02 to P53.44, from P53.42 in previous week.
+FOREX: The week-on-week average of Philippine peso appreciated versus the US dollar by P0.18 to P55.55 from P55.72 in previous week.

 Other recommended reference sites: